zeiss-microscopy/libCZI/Src/libCZI/Doc/image_document_concept.markdown

 The sub-blocks contained in a CZI-file are conceptually organized as follows:

-- Sub-blocks reside in different "planes", where a plane is given by the discrete coordinates 'Z', 'C', 'T' or 'V'
+- Sub-blocks reside in different "planes", where a plane is given by the discrete coordinates 'Z', 'C', 'T' or 'V'.
 - Each sub-block has an X-Y coordinate (and a width and height) in a 2D-coordinate system (which is common to all planes).
 - Sub-blocks contain images which can be thought to fill an axis-aligned rectangle (specified by its X and Y coordinate, and its width and height).
-- In addition, a sub-block may have a logical size which is different from its physical size (also called a "zoom")
+- In addition, a sub-block may have a logical size which is different from its physical size (also called a "zoom").

 ![sub-blocks on a plane](image_document_concept1.PNG "image_document_concept1")